uofajillian/edx-documentation/en_us/xblock/source/overview/examples.rst

 ================================

-When the Google Drive and Calendar XBlock is installed on the edX Platform, course staff can add Google documents and calendards to courseware.
+When the Google Drive and Calendar XBlock is installed on the edX Platform, course staff can add Google documents and calendars to courseware.

 For example, in Studio, course staff can add and configure a Google calendar component.